-(ii) Projects receiving an allocation during an Open Application Process shall be assigned an expiration date of one-hundred eighty (180) days or one-hundred ninety-four (194) days.
+(i) Projects receiving an allocation shall be assigned an expiration date of one-hundred eighty (180) days or one-hundred ninety-four (194) days.

-(iii) A project's applicant may request an expiration date of less than one-hundred eighty (180) days by submitting a written request to the Executive Director.
+(ii) A project's applicant may request an expiration date of less than one-hundred eighty (180) days by submitting a written request to the Executive Director.
 The request shall be submitted no later than the final posting date for the round in which the project is seeking an allocation.